 With that, you want to focus your search on finding influencers that create original, authentic, and genuine content.
 Look for influencers with a high engagement rate whose audience trusts their recommendations and often purchases the products they promote.
 Check out their Instagram account and other social media accounts and look at their audience demographics, engagement rate, and other important metrics to see if the influencer will be a good match.

 Best Content for a Whitelisting Campaign

-Now that you have a list of influencers to run your whitelist campaign with, it is time to decide which type of content you want to create for the campaign.
+Now that you have a list of influencers to run your whitelist campaign with, it is time to decide which type of branded content you want to create for the campaign.

 You don't need to go rogue or start from scratch and create a whole new strategy.
 Not even in the slightest!
 Many influencer marketing programs and campaigns have already run whitelisted ads, so check and see what the competition is running and try to riff on that.

-However, if you are working with a new influencer, talk with the creator, check out their engagement rate, and see which types of posts receive the most engagement from their audience.
+However, if you are working with a new influencer, talk with the creator, check out their engagement rate and see which types of posts receive the most engagement from their audience.